dmkos/php-containers/freebsd/frankenphp/README.md

 I'm sorry but one does not simply install more PHP extensions.
 To do that you need compiler, linker and other build tools comes with FreeBSD.
 In other words, they cannot be installed via package manager.
-That is why I decided to extract entire base system into image similar to [creating a jail](https://docs.freebsd.org/en/books/handbook/jails/#thin-jail).
+Therefore, it was decided to extract entire base system into image similar to [creating a jail](https://docs.freebsd.org/en/books/handbook/jails/#thin-jail).